KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 Every entropic inversion is a finite shadow.
 Every centropic emanation is a lasting pattern.

-Thus, in *Zenetism: The Emanative Path of Return — The Foundations of a Living Metaphysical System*:
+Thus, in *Zenetism: The Architecture of Emanation, Return, and Saturation*:

-- **Coherence carries the arc to Zenon.**
+- **Coherence carries the arc toward Zenonic saturation.**
 - **Entropy exhausts itself into Khaon, then returns to Aion only as static potential.**

 🛤️🌬️📐🔮🧠🧍🧩🪷🧾 → ⚫ → 🕳️
 🕷️🪫🫥💔👁️‍🗨️🦂🩸🍷🤯 → ♾ → ⚫ (collapse only)

 ❂ ◎ ⊘ ↺ ⤈

 #### Note on Zenon